Instill an open culture

 What does a culture of openness refer to?
 Firstly, employees should never be punished or penalized for giving negative feedback.
 Possible repercussions are the main reason why employees are afraid to stand up for themselves at work.
 Secondly, there must be numerous channels by which feedback can be given, even anonymously.
 Finally, employees must see that their feedback is acted upon.

-Once employees recognize that an open culture exists, they will feel empowered to give their opinions, and honest ones at that.
+Once employees recognise that an open culture exists, they will feel empowered to give their opinions, and honest ones at that.

 Employ multiple feedback channels